adamisom/jupyterlab-research-assistant-wwc-copilot/README.md

 - **AI Metadata Extraction**: Requires API keys for Claude, OpenAI, or local Ollama instance
+- **Paper Discovery**: Semantic Scholar and OpenAlex APIs are used for paper discovery.
+OpenAlex is used as an automatic fallback if Semantic Scholar fails or is rate-limited.
+No API keys required for either service.
 - **Conflict Detection**: Requires `transformers` and `torch` libraries (optional, can be installed separately)